maxplomer/volt-tutorial/README.md

     $ subl .

-how to set subl to bash profile etc:
+How to set subl to bash profile etc:

     $ vi ~/.bashrc

-paste in
+Paste in

     alias subl='~/Applications/Sublime\ Text\ 2/sublime_text'

-save and exit vi by typing
+Save and exit vi by typing

     :wq